 Seth Gillman PgDip (Merit) Registered MBACP

 I am now working in private practice with clients of all backgrounds and am here to help with your emotional and mental wellbeing.
-I work from a Person-Centred perspective, offering unconditional acceptance and warmth, although I will gently challenge clients if the need arises.
+I work from a Person-Centred and Existential perspective, offering unconditional acceptance and warmth, although I will gently challenge clients if the need arises.

 Training, qualifications & experience